 I hold royal charters with the Institute of Engineering and Technology and the British Computer Society, and I’m a high-risk programme assurance reviewer for HM government and an exam writer for the APM.

-With a particular interest in IT enabled change delivered through large, structured programmes and projects, I have been able to contrast how clients are able to embrace and/or manage all aspects of transformational change within their respective environments.
+With a particular interest in IT enabled transformation delivered through large, structured programmes and projects, I have been able to contrast how clients are able to articulate, embrace and/or manage all aspects of transformational change within their respective environments.

-Having already published a number of articles and papers based on my experiences and observations, I have a strong interest in being able to converge leading academic thinking with the application of transformational change across a broad spectrum of clients in achieving our practice based vision.
+Having already published a number of articles and papers based on my experiences and observations, I have a strong interest in being able to converge leading academic thinking with the application of digital transformation leadership across a broad spectrum of clients in achieving our practice based vision.